- Manual mode lets you set aperture, shutter speed, and ISO independently — the three settings that together decide exposure.

 So by choosing a smaller f-stop, you end up with a brighter photo, all else being equal.

-(Things get a bit more complicated when you start throwing shutter speed and ISO into the mix, but we’ll leave that alone for now.)
+(Things get a bit more complicated when you start throwing shutter speed and ISO into the mix, but this guide will leave that alone for now.)

 Aperture also has a second affect on your images: